-Half-built, half-carved into rose-red cliffs by the mysterious Nabataean people more than 2,000 years ago, Petra was once a rich, sprawling metropolis of lush gardens, fountains and villas.
+Half-built, half-carved into rose-red cliffs by the mysterious Nabataean people more than 2,000 years ago, Petra was once a rich, sprawling metropolis of lush gardens, fountains, and villas.
 Imagine this long-forgotten era as you walk through the Siq, a narrow chasm in the bedrock, and emerge before the elaborate Treasury.
 In the evening, dine on local dishes while Bedouin dancers provide traditional entertainment.
 Then go on a jeep safari to explore the lunar-like landscape of Wadi Rum, made famous in the film Lawrence of Arabia.
 Mövenpick Petra

 November 14 – 15 — Orlando, Florida

 Board our private jet and return to Orlando, arriving in the evening.
 The next morning, connect with your independent flight home.
 Hyatt Regency Orlando International Airport